 - What are the four biggest challenges of omni-channel

-- How to see which channels you should focus more of your effort on
+- How to see which channels you should choose to start selling products online

 Many online retailers use omni channel marketing, especially those at the enterprise eCommerce level.
 You don’t need to have a large online business to benefit from this approach.
-It allows you to market to customers from all angles.
+It allows you to market to customers from all angles, thus providing unforgettable customer service.
+You can start selling products online through email marketing, use printed ads, or deliver your message through any other marketing channel.

 When you’re finished with this comprehensive guide, you’ll have everything you need to know to get started building your eCommerce business.